jozefg/drafts/parametricity.markdown

             true            [Boolean]
             false           [Boolean]

-So the only real notable feature of our language is that all polymorphism is explicit.
+This language is commonly called "System F".
+The only real notable feature of our language is that all polymorphism is explicit.
 In order to have a full polymorphic type we have to use a "big lambda" /\.
 This acts just like a normal lambda except instead of abstracting over a term this abstracts over a type.

 For example the full term for the identity function is